Air pollution statistics - air emissions accounts

 Intensity of acidifying gas emissions

-The ratio of acidifying gas emissions in tonnes of SO2-eq. per million euros of gross value added (GVA) measures the intensity of acidifying gas emissions of industries (Figure 4).
-In 2015, agriculture, forestry and fishing showed the highest intensity with42.2 grammes per euro.
-This is due to the fact that the agriculture, forestry and fishing industry has large emissions of ammonia and has a comparatively low contribution to the GVA of the economy.
-Compared to the year 2010 the intensity of acidifying gas emissions decreased in all main industries.
-The biggest decrease was recorded for manufacturing industry (32 %), followed by electricity, gas and air conditioning supply (30 %).
+The ratio of acidifying gas emissions in tonnes of SO2-eq. per million euros of gross value added (GVA) measures the intensity of acidifying gas emissions of industries.
+Figure 4 presents the intensities for selected industries in comparison to all NACE industries.
+It shows that all industries managed to reduce their intensity of acidifying gas emissions between 2008 and 2017.
+The biggest decrease was recorded in electricity, gas and air conditioning supply with more than 60%.

 Ozone precursor emissions by economic activity